Apprenticeship Maryland Program (AMP)

 -

 Work schedules are determined by the employer.
 A student must be able to work within an employer's hours of operation.
-Open hours are listed on each posting.
+Work hours are listed on each posting.
 Most employers are flexible within these times.
 Please see your school counselor to determine if your schedule can accommodate the employer's hours.
 Some employers have evening and weekend hours and do not require a schedule change.

 Can I work only during the summer?